Veterinarian with dog

 Recommended Dosage

-Meloxicam should be administered initially at 0.09 mg/lb (0.2 mg/kg) body weight only on the first day of treatment.
-For all treatments after day 1, Meloxicam should be administered once daily at a dose of 0.045 mg/lb (0.1 mg/kg).
+The drug should be administered initially at 0.09 mg/lb (0.2 mg/kg) body weight only on the first day of treatment.
+All treatments after day 1 should be administered once daily at a dose of 0.045 mg/lb (0.1 mg/kg).
 The syringe is calibrated to deliver the daily maintenance dose in pounds.

 Please take note: Use the Client Information Sheet to determine how to prepare the dose (syringe or dropper) and give the dose based on your dog’s weight and the medication’s dose concentration (directly into the mouth or mixed in with the food).

-Before using Meloxicam, carefully weigh the advantages and disadvantages of this medication and other available therapeutic choices.
+Before using the drug, carefully weigh the advantages and disadvantages of this medication and other available therapeutic choices.
 Then, use the shortest possible duration at the lowest effective dose following individual reaction.

 Directions for administration of 1.5 mg/mL strength